-Let us go, through these SEO factors one by one.
+Let us go through these factors one by one.

-It includes lots of practice like setting site schema, adding webmaster and analytics tools, optimizing htaccess and xml sitemap and providing instructions to crawlers through robots.txt file regarding which directory or file to crawl and which to skip.
-Google and Bing provide the webmaster tool to track any activity on site and providing information about any sort of issues the site currently has.
+It includes lots of practice, like setting site schema, adding webmaster and analytics tools, optimizing htaccess and xml sitemaps, and providing instructions to crawlers through the robots.txt file regarding which directory or file to crawl and which to skip.
+Google and Bing provide a webmaster tool to track any activity on a site and provide information about any sort of issues the site currently has.

-In the On-Page SEO process, you can make the settings on your website to make it more convenient for spiders to crawl and index.
-There are lots of elements in it, which could be set in order to make the rankings much better.
+In the On-Page SEO process, you can change the settings on your website to make it more convenient for spiders to crawl and index it.
+There are lots of elements in it which could be set in order to make the rankings much better.
 I am highlighting some of the most important elements here.

 Content is really the King:

-All the other points of SEO are fulfilled, like speed optimization, caching, ssl, 404 errors removals etc., but this first point of making the problem solver content is missing, then you should not hope for getting any better rankings for this page by search engines.
+If the first point of making the problem solver content is missing, then you should not hope to get any better rankings for this page from search engines.

-Don’t copy Paste the whole content from the other website that never going to bring you traffic.
-Google has very good eye to find out the Duplicate content.
-Avoid Keyword stuffing and other Black-hat SEO tricks.
+Don’t copy paste the whole content from the other websites.
+That is never going to bring you traffic.
+Google has a very good eye for finding out duplicate content.
+Avoid keyword stuffing and other black-hat SEO tricks.

-If you are using wordpress, it is quite easy to change the structure of site wide urls.
-Just you have to go to SETTINGS → PERMALINK SETTINGS and choose a format that suits you.
-Slug or alias can also be changed by going to a blog edit page and here you can provide a short and meaningful slug to the url on which this page will be loaded.
+If you are using WordPress, it is quite easy to change the structure of site wide urls.
+You have to go to SETTINGS PERMALINK SETTINGS and choose a format that suits you.
+Slug or alias can also be changed by going to a blog edit page and here you can provide a short and meaningful slug for the URL on which this page will be loaded.

-A good practice is to always include the keyword in the slug on which whole article is optimized.
+A good practice is to always include the keyword in the slug in which the whole article is optimized.
 The major purpose of logically structuring the urls is to make it easy for crawlers to better understand the page.

-Now, what an optimized image is?
+Now, what is an optimized image?
 The answer is simple.
-It is an image which is in a proper compressed format and has a right file type, like jpg, png, svg or any other.
-Along with that, it should be properly declared with title and alt tags, giving a proper insight to search engines, what this image contains and how it should be interpreted by crawlers.
+It is an image which is in a proper compressed format and has the right file type, like jpg, png, svg, or any other.
+Along with that, it should be properly declared with title and alt tags, giving a proper insight to search engines about what this image contains and how it should be interpreted by crawlers.

 Title Tags, and Meta Description

 Title Tags are clickable links that appear on the result pages of the search engine, while Meta Description is below the title tags.
-Title must be relative and the Key phrase Keywords must be present in the Title.
-And in length is better to keep it between 40 to 65 Characters.
+The title must be relative and the key phrase Keywords must be present in the title.
+And in length, it is better to keep it between 40 and 65 characters.

-While writing Title Tags, and Meta Description, ensure that they are web page descriptive and contain keywords.
+While writing Title Tags and Meta Descriptions, ensure that they are web page descriptive and contain keywords.
 This strategy means a user can see and decide if the site comprises what he was looking for or not.

 While writing blog posts, it’s helpful to refer to old blog posts to help highlight the point you’re trying to bring across.
-You can do this by adding links to old blog posts using text / link anchor.
+You can do this by adding links to old blog posts using text/link anchors.

-For example, if I needed to direct you to a web page in my blog that has the specifics of Technical SEO, I’d use Technical SEO as the reference text so I’d have something like this: Technical SEO.
+For example, if I needed to direct you to a web page on my blog that has the specifics of Technical SEO, I’d use Technical SEO as the reference text, so I’d have something like this: Technical SEO.

 It can be a little harder to manage.

-It builds relationships with other websites through the creation of content with better quality and access to other websites.
+It builds relationships with other websites through the creation of content of better quality and access to other websites.
 This relationship building process is called the link building process.